 In today's world, many customers expect businesses to have an online presence.
 Without a website, many customers might think you don't exist.
 This expectation has increased, especially after the pandemic highlighted the need for online visibility.

 For effective SEO and marketing, you can't run ads or gain traffic on Google without a website.
 Your website is the foundation for all your digital marketing efforts, from Google Ads to social media campaigns.
-Without it, you risk being unseen by a large number of potential customers.
+Without it, you risk being unseen by a large number of potential customers who rely on search engine results to find the services they need.

 What Types of Businesses Benefit the Most from Having a Website